 Downtowner: The Downtowner is a free on-demand ridesharing service operating in Tampa’s Downtown.
 To request a free ride, visitors need to download the Downtowner App to their smartphone and input the pickup/drop off location.

-TECO Streetcar: The Streetcar offers a fun and characteristic way to travel between Tampa’s Downtown, Channelside, and Ybor.
+TECO Streetcar: The Streetcar offers a free, fun and characteristic way to travel between Tampa’s Downtown, Sparkman Wharf, and Ybor City.
 Convention Center visitors can hop aboard the streetcar at stop #10 - Dick Grecco Plaza, located across from the Tampa Convention Center front drive and The Sail.
+More...

 Coast Bikes: Coast Bikes offers a convenient and fun way for visitors to explore Tampa’s Downtown.
 Visitors can take advantage of hourly pay as you go rates and pickup/drop off a bike at one of the many locations set up across the downtown district.
 Near the Tampa Convention Center, Coast Bikes can be rented just outside the Franklin Street entrance or near the Tampa Riverwalk.